binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 Often technology choices are chosen because they are the "new shiny", as everyone else using is it, or there is a lot of buzz or hype around it.

 **An analogy**: Do Software Developers write code that is untestable because it is cheaper to write?
-Many development shops do, I discussed test driven development (TDD) in the Process and Practises chapter of [Fascile 0](https://leanpub.com/holistic-infosec-for-web-developers/).
+Many development shops do, I discussed test driven development (TDD) in the Process and Practises chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers/).
 I have [blogged](https://blog.binarymist.net/?s=tdd), [spoken and offered workshops](https://blog.binarymist.net/presentations-publications/) on the topic of testability extensively.
 Writing untestable code is a short sighted approach.
 Code is read, revised, and extended many times more than it is written initially.

 If you are putting all your cost savings in the initial code writing phase, and failing to consider all the times that modification will be attempted, then you are missing huge cost savings.
 Taking an initial hit up front to write testable code, specifically, code that has the properties of maintainability and extensibility defined by the [Liskov Substitution Principle](https://blog.binarymist.net/2010/10/11/lsp-dbc-and-nets-support/), will set you up so that the interface is not coupled to the implementation.